TattlingJam4231/weapon-rebalances/README.md

         Ammo pickup rate decreased signifigantly
         Can now shoot through enemies and shields

-     The idea here was the make the minigun into more of a utility weapon rather than the underwhelming LMG it currently is.
+     The idea here was to make the minigun into more of a utility weapon rather than the underwhelming LMG it currently is.
 With these changes, the weapon is an absolutely devestating force in use, however it does require specialized skills if you want to sustain the carnage it can unleash.